 By Plane:

 Traveling to Taitung or Hualien by plane is the fastest way to get there.
 The trip only takes one hour from Taipei, and there are planes that leave daily through Mandarin Airlines and Uni Air.
-From Taitung, where you can switch to Saily Air which will take you the rest of the way to Green Island or Orchid Island.
+From Taitung, you can switch to Saily Air, which will take you the rest of the way to Green Island or Orchid Island.
 A plane ticket to Taitung takes about one hour and costs about 5000 NT per round trip.
 You can book discount tickets to Taitung on KKday here.

 By Train: